Infrared absorption spectroscopy of a single polyatomic molecular ion: Molecular spectroscopy

 The comparison of the experiment with the model indicates that the model captures the qualitative features but does not fully explain the observed dynamics and spectral structure.
-We plan to advance both the experimental and theoretical analysis further to develop a more accurate model for the obtained single-photon absorption spectrum.
+We plan to advance both the experimental and theoretical analysis further to develop a more accurate model for the obtained photon absorption spectrum.
 In particular, we aim to increase the spectroscopy laser intensity to reach appreciable excitation probability with a single laser pulse.
-This will facilitate the more sophisticated theoretical modeling of the coherence of the molecule-light interaction and will enable precise measurement of the transition properties.
+This will facilitate a more sophisticated theoretical modeling of the coherence of the molecule-light interaction and will enable precise measurement of the transition properties.

 In the presented experiments, we chose to use broadband femtosecond laser pulses to drive the molecular transition in order to be insensitive to the rotational state distribution.
 Our implementation can be naturally extended to pump-probe experiments investigating intramolecular dynamics at ultrafast timescales~\cite{schindlerUltrafastInfraredSpectroscopy2019}.
-We also expect that this method will be a useful tool for high-precision spectroscopy, which can be straightforwardly achieved by implementing our method with narrow-linewidth lasers.
+We also expect that this method can be a useful tool for high-precision spectroscopy.
+A high spectral resolution can be reached by a pulse train originating from a narrow linewidth laser with the repetition period being an integer multiple of the ions’ oscillation period and a pulse duration that is shorter than the ion’s oscillation period.
+This enables a coherent momentum kick that can be detected with the cat state while probing the transition at a linewidth that is limited by Fourier transform of the pulse train.
+This interaction is equivalent to a high-precision interrogation of a transition with a frequency comb which has been demonstrated in atoms and molecules~\cite{chouFrequencycombSpectroscopyPure2020}.
+Naturally, performing high-precision spectroscopy on complex molecules will require state preparation to reach an appreciable signal to noise ratio.
+We anticipate that recoil detection with spectrally shaped laser sources in combination with traditional quantum logic methods~\cite{chouPreparationCoherentManipulation2017} can provide powerful tools to enable such state preparation.